 Alex’s first book, The Long Haul, published by Tricorn Books, was published in March 2010 and tells the gripping story of the 2008 Tiso Trans-Greenland Expedition.
 The expedition was long and dangerous: it would take the only suitable aeroplane in Greenland a week to pick them up in case of an emergency.
 They survived hidden crevasses with weak snow bridges and travelled for three weeks in a complete “white out”.
 One of Alex’s skis broke and a food depot was destroyed in one of the many ravaging storms.
 They survived the last ten days of their expedition on a single biscuit.
 The expedition chartered a new route from the Nagtivit glacier on the east coast of Greenland to Baffin Bay on the West Coast.

 Preparation and planning were key.
 Also, Alex chose his teammate George Bullard very carefully.
 He needed someone capable of enduring long periods of physical exertion as well as boredom – and most importantly someone of good, stable character.
+Alex is also a qualified polar guide

 Alex is able to speak to audiences in a compelling and meaningful way.
 Many of the challenges he has faced are relevant to business and young entrepreneurs today.
 His attributes and messages include: